PhilMele/M3Project/README.md

-add admin section to change user type from grantee to granter IN Login form CSRF token message in browser console : ask Gareth. change .navbar-toggler-icon to white remove password check from login page remove uncommented stuff (grants-available)
+add admin section to change user type from grantee to granter IN Login form CSRF token message in browser console : ask Gareth. change .navbar-toggler-icon to white remove uncommented stuff (grants-available)
-Set referrer to all return buttons make grants `active` for them to be displayed to users add possibility to make user granter or grantee in admin panel Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
+Set referrer to all return buttons add possibility to make user granter or grantee in admin panel Say that in addgrant and other models where therei s interger, the value is capped to -2,147,483,648 to 2,147,483,647.
 Adding superior numbers would cause a `400` error.
 To avoid getting the error, I added some javascript at the bottom of the page that checks and disbale submit button if the value is higher than it should. add button to activate grant from granter dashboard + show_grant page